danielmarbach/ReliableMessaging.Workshop/EventGrid/README.md

 #### Running it

-1. Make sure the endpoint is running before deploying!
+1. Make sure the endpoint is running before deploying! `dotnet run -c Release`
 1. Log into ngrok in the CLI
 1. Setup ngrok "tunneling" with `ngrok http --domain=customdomain.ngrok-free.app 8080 --host-header=rewrite` (assuming the solution runs on port 8080 locally, replace `customdomain` with your custom domain)
 1. Use `eventgrid-push.bicep` to deploy (adjust the necessary parameters or [create a parameter file](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/parameter-files)).
 Make sure to at least replace the ngrok `endpointUrl`